Warren P. Porter

 Warren P. Porter is an American biophysical ecologist, environmental toxicologist, and an academic.
-He is an emeritus Professor in the Department of Integrative Biology at the University of Wisconsin, Madison.
+He is an emeritus Professor in the Department of Integrative Biology at the University of Wisconsin–Madison.

 Porter's research focuses on bioinformatics, conservation biology, ecology, animals on landscapes, environmental toxicology, and evolution.
 He founded and co-founded two companies, Isomark and Niche-Mapper, which develop technology to predict animal health, energetics and behavior.

 Education

-Porter earned a bachelor's degree in Zoology from the University of Wisconsin, Madison in 1961.
+Porter earned a bachelor's degree in Zoology from the University of Wisconsin–Madison in 1961.
 He went on to receive a master's degree in Ichthyology in 1963 and later a Ph.D. in Physiological Ecology with Ken Norris in 1966, both from the University of California, Los Angeles.
 Subsequently, in 1966, he received postdoctoral training in Biophysical Ecology with David Gates at the Missouri Botanical Garden and Washington University in St. Louis.

 Career

 Porter began his academic career as an assistant professor of zoology at the University of Wisconsin in 1968, where he was later appointed associate professor in 1971, and Professor in 1974.
 He has been serving as an emeritus Professor of Integrative Biology at the University of Wisconsin since 2018.

 Porter was Chair of the Department of Zoology at the University of Wisconsin from 1993 to 1998.
-In 1998, he joined The National Center for Ecological Analysis and Synthesis as a Senior Fellow at the University of California in Santa Barbara and remained there on sabbatical for a year.
+In 1998, he joined The National Center for Ecological Analysis and Synthesis as a Senior Fellow at the University of California, Santa Barbara and remained there on sabbatical for a year.
 He has been a member of the University of Wisconsin Center for Integrated Agriculture Systems Advisory Board since 1998.
 He has been a member of the Board of Directors of Beyond Pesticides since 1998.